Dataatti/turku-sovellus/README.md

 Create `.env` file to `/strapi` and copy .env.example values, and then set the username and password to something secure.

-To run strapi run `docker-compose up --build -d`
+To run strapi run `docker-compose up -d`

 To stop strapi run `docker-compose down`